-Erika has been a consultant with the Stacy Blackman Consulting team since 2009.
+Erika has been a consultant with the Stacy Blackman Consulting team since 2009, and also hosts their weekly MBA admissions podcast, “B-Schooled.”
 She received her MBA from Harvard Business School, where she also served as an HBS Admissions Ambassador.
 Erika earned her BBA (with high distinction) at the University of Michigan Ross School of Business, and spent the first two years of her undergraduate studies in University of Michigan’s Honors College, where she was named an Angell Scholar.
-In the spring of 2011 she was invited back to the Ross campus to help judge the undergraduate investment competition.
+In the past she has been invited back to the Ross campus to help judge the undergraduate investment competition.

-In addition to her admissions consulting work with SBC, Erika is a freelance writer who has written everything from corporate web site copy for design firms, to white papers and PowerPoint presentations for mutual fund corporations, to social media content and movie reviews for national DVD retailer Redbox.
-She is a board member of the Chicago Film Critics Association and attends movie screenings each week alongside the likes of Richard Roeper.
-What’s more, her first book, Zero-Sum Game: The Rise of the World’s Largest Derivatives Exchange, was published by Wiley in late 2010.
-It’s about the stranger-than-fiction multibillion-dollar bidding war that erupted for the Chicago Board of Trade while Erika was a Managing Director there.
+In addition to her admissions consulting work with SBC, Erika is a freelance writer who has written everything from corporate web site copy for design firms, to white papers and PowerPoint presentations for mutual fund corporations, to social media content and movie reviews for national DVD retailer and streaming provider Redbox.
+She has been a member of the Chicago Film Critics Association for over a decade.
+What’s more, her first book, Zero-Sum Game: The Rise of the World’s Largest Derivatives Exchange, was published by Wiley and is about the stranger-than-fiction multibillion-dollar bidding war that erupted for the Chicago Board of Trade while Erika was a Managing Director there.
 Erika’s thoughts on the exchange industry and mentions of her book have appeared in The Wall Street Journal, Forbes, Reuters, The Chicago Tribune, The Atlanta Journal-Constitution, and several other publications.

 As the Managing Director of Marketing at the Chicago Board of Trade, Erika was not only taking down notes for her eventual manuscript, but also responsible for the exchange’s heavily trafficked web site, a multimillion-dollar advertising budget, and all product marketing materials.
 Further, she was selected by the CEO to be part of a small team dedicated to integrating the Chicago Board of Trade and the Chicago Mercantile Exchange’s operations after the two companies agreed to merge.